 - Vision screening

-To detect problems in visual development, vision screening for all children should be started during early well-child examinations, preferably around age 3, and continued throughout childhood.
+To detect problems in visual development, vision screening for all children should be started during early well-child examinations, preferably before age 3, and continued throughout childhood.
 In some areas, preschool children are screened by volunteers and local and regional agencies.

-Once children reach school age, screening is done in school by health care practitioners.
+Once children reach school age, screening is also done in school by health care practitioners.
 If a problem is found during screening, the child should see an eye doctor, either an ophthalmologist (a medical doctor who specializes in the evaluation and treatment of all types of eye disorders) or an optometrist (a health care practitioner who specializes in the diagnosis and treatment of vision or refractive problems).

 - Eyeglasses or contact lenses